Outbuildings at Croft Farm

 In the mid-Atlantic region, the springhouse was typically a two-story structure; the upper room was often used as a workspace or for additional storage of canned and preserved foods.
 Stone and mortar construction was typical for a springhouse, as stone retained cool temperatures better than wood.

-(left) Typical interior of a 19th century mid-Atlantic springhouse.
+(RIGHT) Typical interior of a 19th century mid-Atlantic springhouse.